 What are the secret ingredients of an unforgettable New Year celebration?
 Surely, snow, glistening decorations, and that magic moment when you’re stepping into the new year.
-If you are going to spend this New Year in Moscow, here are the top-7 events of the New Year’s Eve.
+If you are going to spend this New Year in Moscow, here are the Best 2017 New Year’s Eve Events in Moscow.

 New Year’s Eve 2017 Moscow guide